wpsharks/s2member-kb/tutorials/2015/237-s2member-login-shortcode-documentation.md

 github-issue: https://github.com/websharks/s2member-kb/issues/237
 ---

 The `[s2Member-Login /]` shortcode makes it possible for you to introduce a login form in any Post/Page that you create with WordPress.
-It can also double as a way to display a profile summary whenever a user is already logged-in (optional). **Requires s2Member Pro!**
+It can also double as a way to display a profile summary whenever a user is already logged-in (optional).

+**NOTE: This shortcode requires s2Member Pro.**

 ## `[s2Member-Login /]` Shortcode Example 1